zipvilization/Zipvilization/metrics/index.md

 → Territorial distribution and concentration

+## How is raw SOLUM organized into Territory?

+→ SOLUM / Tiles / Farms / higher territorial structures

 ## How developed is the world?

-→ Territories, Zips, cycles, maturity
+→ Territory / maturity / Zips / cycles

 ## What is changing?

-→ Historical progression
+→ Historical progression and reconstruction

 ## What economic state exists?